Skip to main content

 BE WELL

-featuring Jacqueline Oselen 'Jackie O'
+featuring Jacqueline 'Jackie O' Oselen

 Joy is explored as a vital, non-negotiable aspect of human well-being and a critical component in the pursuit of equity.
 Jacqueline Oselen (a.k.a.
 “Jackie O.”) shares personal stories, community experiences, and practical wisdom on accessing joy, especially during challenging times of grief and conflict.
 The conversation reframes joy not just as an emotion but as a form of agency and resilience, necessary to sustain individuals and communities engaged in equity work.